siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 \mathbf{F} \mapsto \lambda \mathbf{F},
 $$

-can strengthen or weaken what is already there, but it does not explain how the flow turns or reorganizes in space.
-It leaves zeros where they are and adds no new spatial structure.
+can strengthen or weaken what is already there, but it does not explain how the flow turns or reorganizes in space in more complex ways.
+Furthermore, it leaves zeros where they are and adds no new spatial structure.

-A gradient-type update does introduce spatial structure:
+If the evolution of $\mathbf{F}$ is written as the gradient of some field
+$\phi$,

 $$
 \Delta \mathbf{F} = \nabla \phi.
 $$

-But then
+But then, taking the divergence $\nabla \cdot$,

 $$
 \nabla \cdot (\Delta \mathbf{F}) = \nabla^2 \phi,